deciduously/hunt-the-wumpus/post.md

 ```

-let's welcome the player to their likely doom when the game initiates in `lib.rs`:
+Let's welcome the player to their likely doom when the game initiates in `lib.rs`:

 ```rust
 fn create(_: Self::Properties, _: ComponentLink<Self>) -> Self {